th3worst4/qrCode-generator/README.md

 ### todo
-* LEARN REED SOLOMON CODE
+* LEARN REED SOLOMON CODE -> stopped at multiplications and logarithms
+* create a .dat file with log and anti-log table